JagdishAneshwar/Trendy/README.md

 1. Navigate to the `backend` directory.
 2. Run `npm install` to install the required packages.
-3. Use `npm start` to launch the backend server.
+3. Use `node index` to launch the backend server.

 ## Frontend Setup